Stock Exchange: How To Find New Trading Ideas

 A: What is this "election" you keep talking about?
 The part of the chart that you call too far and too fast, is the part I like best!

-J: It seems like over-valuation.
+J: It seems like overvaluation.

 A: I call it a breakout!